chemerisuk/cordova-plugin-firebase-authentication/README.md

 ### verifyPhoneNumber(_phoneNumber_)
 Starts the phone number verification process for the given phone number.

+NOTE: Android supports auto-verify and instant device verification.
+Therefore in that cases it doesn't make sense to ask for sms code.
+It's recommended to register `onAuthStateChanged` callback to be notified on auto sign-in.

 ```js
 cordova.plugins.firebase.auth.verifyPhoneNumber("+123456789").then(function(verificationId) {
     // pass verificationId to signInWithVerificationId